P17205595/MaowsAdventure/README.md

 - **Escape Key**: Return to Main Menu

+## How to Play

+Navigate the world in search of items: coins, sushi, and toy balls.
+There are ten of each item to collect.
+You may have to get up high to reach many of the items!

 ## Sources

-- All prefabricated objects DO NOT belong to me and were made available in the Unity Asset Store by creators.
+- I must NOT be given credit for any prefabricated object or item.
+All prefab objects used in the project were made available for free in the Unity Asset Store by creators.
 - [Item pickup sound is ROYALTY FREE and available here](https://youtu.be/PLpv92m_SYc)

+## Further Notes

+This game is a prototype and may be expanded or improved in the future.